 Screening of non-O157 shiga toxin producing E. coli (STEC) is performed by polymerase chain reaction (PCR) twice a week.

 Turnaround time is up to 10 days from receipt at the PHO laboratory.

 Results are reported to the ordering physician or health care provider as indicated on the requisition.

 Specimens that are positive for Salmonella, Shigella, Campylobacter, pathogenic Yersinia, E.coli O157:H7 and other shiga toxin producing E. coli, and Vibrio are reported to the Medical Officer of Health as per the Health Protection and Promotion Act.

-Antimicrobial susceptibility testing is routinely performed on Salmonella Typhi, Salmonella Paratyphi, Shigella, Vibrio and for clinical indications (from blood or sterile sites, infants <1 year old, immuno-compromised patients and hospitalized patients–if documented).
+Antimicrobial susceptibility testing is routinely performed on Salmonella Typhi, and Salmonella Paratyphi and for clinical indications (from blood or sterile sites, infants <1 year old, immuno-compromised patients and hospitalized patients–if documented).